nicholas art gallery naggar (1)

 Nicholas Roerich

-Born in Saint Petersburg, to a well-to-do notary Baltic German father & a Russian mother, Roerich lived in various places around the world until his death in Naggar.
+Born in Saint Petersburg, to a well-to-do notary Baltic German father & a Russian mother, Roerich lived in various places around the world until he died in Naggar.

 Trained as an artist and a lawyer, his main interest was literature, philosophy, archaeology, and especially art.